dgraph-io/ristretto/z/README.md

 bf.Add([]byte("butter"))

 // Number of elements added is exposed now
-// Note: ElemNum will not be included in JSON export (for compatability to older version) nOfElementsInFilter := bf.ElemNum
+// Note: ElemNum will not be included in JSON export (for compatibility to older version) nOfElementsInFilter := bf.ElemNum

 // check if item is in the filter